bloominstituteoftechnology/web-sprint-challenge-applied-javascript/README.md

 ## Interview Questions

-Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
-You might prepare by writing down your own answers before hand.
+Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?
 2. What is an event?